Infection & Immune response 🧫

 What are lacteals & their role

-Lacteals are lymphatic vessels within the villi of the small intestine, they absorb large dietary fats that can’t enter the bloodstream.
+Lacteals are lymphatic vessels within the villi of the small intestine, they absorb large dietary fats and vitamins that can’t enter the bloodstream.
 The fats are transported in the lymphatic system to the circulatory system first adsorption.

 New cards